Also known as: Acrocephalosyndactyly.

 - Syndactyly of fingers and toes (fusion of the skin and bones of fingers and toes)

-- Other features of Apert syndrome include variable developmental delay, significant acne during the teen years, and brain anomalies.
+- Apert syndrome can also include various degrees of developmental delay, significant acne during the teen years, cleft palate, and brain anomalies